HTMLToolkit/HTMLVisualizer/README.md

 ## Contributing

-Feel free to contribute by submitting issues or pull requests.
+Please feel free to contribute by submitting issues or pull requests.

 ## License